-There are no resorts, no fancy restaurants, no wineries or golf course here.
-All is natural and all is raw.
-The residents here have claimed that they live in the heaven on earth.
+There are no resorts, no fancy restaurants, and no wineries or golf courses here.
+All are natural and all are raw.
+The residents here have claimed that they live in heaven on earth.
 That magical charm is somehow undescriptive and the few pictures I took cannot justify what you can experience here, in person.

 Morning is so quiet and peaceful.
 I feel that I have to lower my voice in order not to break the silence.
-At home I see early birds, but here, horses.
-I desired to take a picture of couple horses gazing the grass in front of the Oregon ‘Alps’ (Wallowa Mountains), but they seemed always so far away from me.
-I am glad that they have the vast land to roam and not having to be restricted inside a corral.
+At home, I see early birds, but here, horses.
+I desired to take a picture of a couple of horses grazing the grass in front of the Oregon ‘Alps’ (Wallowa Mountains), but they seemed always so far away from me.
+I am glad that they have the vast land to roam and not have to be restricted inside a corral.

-Believe or not, I took a picture of this red barn when I came through here more than 20 years ago.
+Believe it or not, I took a picture of this red barn when I came through here more than 20 years ago.
 That was probably the first picture that I ever framed and complimented on.
-I was told that I had photographer’s eyes, but I was not tenacious enough to put my work aside…Dream is merely a luxury if it has never come true.
-I am grateful that I am able to fulfill my dream in this stage of my life.
+I was told that I had photographer’s eyes, but I was not tenacious enough to put my work aside…The dream is merely a luxury if it has never come true.
+I am grateful that I am able to fulfill my dream at this stage of my life.

-It was 29 degree outside.
+It was 29 degrees outside.
 Cozy sunray shines on the mountain top and reflects on the lake.
 Layers of ice formed the texture and framed the lake.
-The shapes, the lines and the colors are all so inviting that I could not resist to snap a few.
-My fingers were frozen and I could feel my quiver, but the cold chill is amazingly refreshing and the reflected golden ray seemed to warm you up.
+The shapes, the lines, and the colors are all so inviting that I could not resist snapping a few.
+My fingers were frozen and I could feel my quiver, but the cold chill is amazingly refreshing and the reflected golden ray seemed to warm me up.

 Winding highways along the mountain range seem to go on forever and the scenery evolves.
 In this small northeastern corner, you see rivers and lakes, rolling hills and chiseled rocks, mirror-like lakes, and even canyons.
 I would want to make constant stops along the way, but we were tightly constrained, by time.
 Some roads were covered with snow (unexpectedly) and we were not prepared enough to have snow tires on.